Our Role In Will And Trust Contests

 Wills and trusts can be challenged if someone does not believe they are valid.
 However, only a party that would financially benefit from contesting a will or trust may do so.
 This usually only includes close family such as siblings or children of the deceased.

-Hopkins Heltzel Law Firm has experience on both sides of will contests and trust contests.
+Hopkins Heltzel Attorneys at Law has experience on both sides of will contests and trust contests.
 Whether you want to challenge a document or protect your loved one’s wishes from another party who contests a document, our lawyers can help you.

 To be successful in these cases, you must thoroughly investigate all of the circumstances that surrounded the drafting of the document.
 Our attorneys can explore every avenue for securing the evidence you need.
 Once we have investigated, we will handle all necessary paperwork to offer you the best chance at a successful outcome.